hanicinecm/pygmol/docs/doc_plasma_parameters.rst

 Most of the parameters are self explanatory.
 The dimensions refer to an ICP plasma of cylindrical shape.

+The pressure parameter serves not only as the initial value (normalising the initial densities), but also as the pressure *set-point*.
+The ODE system describing the plasma behaviour includes a pressure correction term, compensating for species surface losses or species number densities' changes due to dissociative and recombination processes and the incoming feed flows.
+This pressure correction has a physical analogy in the regulating gate valve to a pump which will be in use in almost any plasma processing reactor.

 The power absorbed by the plasma can be in general time dependent and is defined as a series of points ``[t_power[i], power[i]]``.
 The example above shows three pulses of 0.3 W, each 3 microseconds wide, followed by 3 microseconds of no power.